Redsauce/rsm-node-api/README.md

 In case of any errors, the Promise is rejected and a "NOK" message.

+### rsm.getFile(id, propertyID)

+Sends a request to the host located in the created `rsm` Object to the special getFile endpoint.

+The function returns a Promise, which is resolved to a stream containing the file in the given property with the given id.

+In case of any errors, the Promise is rejected.

 ### rsm.getItems()

 Returns an RSM Object ready to send a GetItems request, on which `properties`, `filters` and `extFilters` can be called in any order and `fetch` sends the request to the server.